pages-cms/pages-cms/PLAN.md

   - p95 latency by route
   - proxy invocation volume
 2. Rank top 3 cost/perf hotspots.
+3. Access-check strategy (agreed):
+  - Keep repo picker as fresh as possible (live GitHub data / very short cache only).
+  - Use `cache_permission` fast-path for collaborators page authz.
+  - On cache miss/stale only, do live GitHub authz checks and refresh `cache_permission`.

 Definition of done:
 - We have measurable baseline and ranked hotspot targets.